tehkillerbee/mopidy-tidal/README.md

 The CI workflow will fail on linting as well as test failures.

+## Contributions
+Source contributions, suggestions and pull requests are very welcome.

+If you are experiencing playback issues unrelated to this plugin, please report this to the Mopidy-Tidal issue tracker and/or check [Python-Tidal/Tidalapi repository](https://github.com/tamland/python-tidal) for relevant issues.

 ### Contributor(s)
 - Current maintainer: [tehkillerbee](https://github.com/tehkillerbee)
 - Original author: [mones88](https://github.com/mones88)